 Sometimes I just go to Goonwrite and browse, looking at all the amazing book covers.
 They have a very wide selection, so it's pretty rare that you won't be able to find what you're looking for.
 Even if someone buys the cover you wanted, there's always another just as great waiting for you to grab it.

 Get a professional book cover as soon as you can.
 And never, ever bother promoting a book that doesn't have a professional book cover.
 It won't sell and you'll just be wasting your money.
 (Which you'll need to rattle in your soup can while sitting in the gutter with the other poor writers like me.)

 Now you've got a good book readers will love, the book has a cover readers will be drawn to, and the book is properly edited and formatted, so readers can enjoy the content without hassle.
 Now comes the time to tell you where to publish.

-I'm fully aware that Amazon doesn't give half a crap about writers.
+Amazon doesn't give half a crap about writers.
 We are dollar signs to them.
 They don't care about making life easy for us.
 They care about making money from us.
 And they will shutdown your account in a heartbeat if they think you are screwing with their coins.

 D2D will also give you a free sign up form so that readers can receive alerts whenever you publish a book (and so that you don't have to pay for a P.O.
 Box just to create emails for your subscribers).
 They will also give you a free landing page, universal links, the ability to download pdf, mobi, and epub copies of your books, front and back matter, the works.